Pietrassyk/P_4_4_Biodegradability/README.md

 ## Feature Engineering
 The findings from the EDA where then combined with my chemical backround knowledge to create new features that help dividing the target classes.
-For an example one of the features being the molecules functionality based on the number of heavy metal atoms.
+One of the features being the molecules functionality based on the number of heavy metal atoms (nHM).
 It is most likely that in degradable organic compounds there is only one heavy metal atom present (nHM =1) as a single central atom in a chemical complex bound.
 These complexes are found in every species.
-A good example of this beeing the dye haemoglobine found in our blood as shown in the figure below (in the middle part).
+A good example of this beeing the dye hemoglobine found in our blood as shown in the figure below (in the middle part).
 If nHM exeeds one a compound will be either anorganic or of high toxicity and therefore lead to low biodegradability. (nHM >1)
 ![Molecule Functionality](/Pictures/Feature-Functionality.png "Molecule Functionality")|